Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Bill Gasiamis 39:03

 Other than I benefit from it, There’s no doubt that I’ve benefited from the work that other people have done.
 In rehabilitation or brain surgery, I’ve benefited from all the things that have ever been done with regards to stroke and, and recovery from a hemorrhagic stroke.

 Bill Gasiamis 39:21

 So I’m eternally grateful.
 I love it when I get to it to interview researchers, such as yourself.
-And I know that I know that there’s challenges.
-That’s why I love to give a voice to people who have a study that they want to tell people about, or give us a bit of an insight.
+And I know that I know that there are challenges.
+That’s why I love to give a voice to people who have a study that they want to tell people about or give us a bit of an insight.